AJosueBN/social-network-api-challenge/README.md

 - WHEN the user starts up the application within the terminal THEN the server will start and Mongoose models are synced to the MongoDB database
-- WHEN the user opens API GET routes on an API platform for users and thoughts THEN the data for each of these routes are displayed in a formatted JSON
+- WHEN the user opens API GET routes on an API platform for users and thoughts THEN the data for each of these routes are displayed in a formatted JSON and is able to get back all of the users and thoughts in total or just with their ID alone
 - WHEN the user tests API POST, PUT, and DELETE routes on an API platform THEN the database can successfully create, update, and delete users and thoughts
 - WHEN the user tests API POST and DELETE routes on an API platform